lambdajack/sequentially-generate-planet-mbtiles/README.md

 9. Add sleep function at points in stdout user may wish to read and hold it there for a time.
 10. Add option to generate osm.pbf segments directly from osm data
 11. Add option to provide your own .osm.pbf files.
+12. Convert til-join to be iterative - allowing for report to be updated after each join.